KevValue/brb/README.md

 ## Preword

 I’ve always been focused on finding practical ways to solve real problems and continuously improve my skills.
-My experience in areas like cloud infrastructure and microservices has given me a strong understanding of how different parts of a system work together to create seamless, user-friendly experiences.
+My experience in areas like cloud infrastructure and microservices has given me a strong understanding of how different parts of a system work together to create user-friendly experiences.
 Recently, I’ve been diving deeper into front-end development, and it feels like a natural next step in my journey.

 I find that diving into challenges is the best way I grow—every problem I tackle helps expand my skill set and brings me closer to delivering better solutions.
 It usually starts with a deep breath, a bit of relief once it clicks, and then...
 “What’s next?”